-- (i) Institute (Pusat Penelitian Kelapa Sawit), which varies with the average age of oil palm trees; - The discount rate for 2022 is 5.50% (2021: 3.50%) per annum; (ii) - (iii) from FFB) and processing costs.
+- (i) Yield per hectare of oil palm trees is determined by reference to guidelines issued by the Indonesian Oil Palm Research Institute (Pusat Penelitian Kelapa Sawit), which varies with the average age of oil palm trees; - ii) The discount rate for 2023 is 6.45% (2022: 5.50%) per annum; - (iii) The projected selling prices of FFB are derived from adjusting CPO prices to the FFB extraction rate (% of CPO extractable from FFB) and processing costs.
 The CPO prices are based on the World Bank forecasts.